Literary seminar - A theme of love in French medieval and renaissance literature 3304-1DZ1W-KL-006

 Assessment criteria

-All students must have an ...@student.uw.edu.pl address due to the use of a shared drive and the "Kampus" platform.
+All students must have an ...@student.uw.edu.pl email address due to work involving a shared drive;

-Attendance and active participation in classes are required, with a maximum of two unexcused absences per semester.
+attendance and active participation in class; two unexcused absences per semester are permitted;

-Detailed conditions for passing the course will be presented by the instructor during the first class.
+Detailed course requirements and assessment criteria will be presented during the first class.

 Bibliography